 - Cut a slot through the AR grips for the hose clamp to go through.
 Just use a drill and drill a few holes in a line then angle the drill to cut a slot.

 - Clamp one grip on the end of the 1” pipe that you cut the threads off of.

 - Clamp the other grip on the longer pipe about 3 or 4 inches back from the muzzle end.
 I cut the threads off of mine for looks, but that made it too short to legally be a shotgun.
 18” is the legal minimum length.
 If you want the threads cut off then buy a 24” pipe and cut it to length, but make sure the barrel is at least 18”.

-Since I cut my barrel short, to skirt the legalities I marked mine with a punch to read “12 ga flare gun”, so now it is legally a flare gun and the 17” barrel is ok.
+Since I cut my barrel short, I marked mine with a punch to read “12 ga flare gun”, so now it is legally a flare gun and the 17” barrel is ok.
 The overall length of a shotgun must be a minimum of 27” and the barrel must be a minimum of 18” to be legal, so keep that in mind when you make yours.

 Because I cut the threads off of my 18” pipe it is now 1” short at only 17” and my overall length is only 26”, also one inch short.
 I can adjust the overall length by moving the butt stock back one inch, but why bother, since I marked it as a flare gun, it is a flare gun.